csplib/csplib/Problems/prob131/specification.md

 ---
 Title:    Production Line Sequencing
+Proposer:
+	- Özgür Akgün
-Proposer: Özgür Akgün, Zeynep Kiziltan
+	- Zeynep Kiziltan
 ---

 A problem description from the paper cite{bergen2001constraint} is the following: